MaelAbgrall/HardwareforAI/README.md

 - [Youtubers to follow & Useful links](https://github.com/MelAbgrall/HardwareforAI#youtubers-to-follow--useful-links)

-## "I'm a beginner" / "I'm a student"
+## I'm a beginner / I'm a student
-you dont need a powerful computer (unless you're a gamer).
+you don't need a powerful computer (unless you're a gamer).

 There is plenty of cloud based solutions that will offer free computing power for a limited time.
 And even when you are out of free options, it is still a viable option.

-If you are learning computer science (and not AI especially), it is better to have a powerful laptop with at least an i5 and integrated gpu.
+If you are learning computer science (and not AI especially), it is better to have a powerful laptop with at least an i5 and integrated GPU.
 It will allow you to do some small program without the need of bigger machines

-## Laptop vs Cloud vs Prebuilt vs Homemade
+## Laptop vs Cloud vs Prebuild vs Homemade
 Before going any further, here is how I'm working with AI:

 - I have a small laptop with enough power to do some small computation or small software (like websites for example).
 It's a thinkpad x230 under Fedora, and it serve me well since 2012, it's ultra light and very small, and I'm not planning to change it anytime soon.

-- I have also a small tower with a beefy gpu (1080ti) for heavy computation, photoshop and gaming.
-I'm planning to upgrade it during summer 2018 for a dual gpu watercooled system.
+- I have also a small tower with a beefy GPU (1080ti) for heavy computation, photoshop and gaming.
+I'm planning to upgrade it during summer 2018 for a dual GPU water cooled system.
 It's running dual boot with windows, and Fedora.

-When I'm not on my big computer, I'm using SSHFS and tunels to work.
+When I'm not on my big computer, I'm using SSHFS and tunnels to work.
 It's easy to set up and it can replace easily cloud options.

 #### Pro and con of beefy laptop
-Saddly, a lot of people out here recommand to get a gaming laptop for AI.
+Sadly, a lot of people out here recommend to get a gaming laptop for AI.

 From personal experience, it is already a somewhat bad choice for gaming, so do not expect to do heavy computation on those laptop !